-Presents an introduction to accounting information systems in organizations.
-Examines key accounting elements tied to underlying business processes.
-Examines issues of maintaining the integrity of accounting information systems.
-Integrates the accounting function with information technology.
-Introduces the basic structure of database systems.
-Prerequisite: a minimum grade of 1.7 in T ACCT 301.
+Introduction to accounting information systems in organizations.
+Examine key accounting elements tied to underlying business processes and it examines issues of maintaining the integrity of accounting information systems.
+Integrate the accounting function with information technology and introduces the structure of database systems.